 Mrs. Rebekah Bergeron serves as the clinical coordinator for the undergraduate School of Nursing.
 She primarily teaches in Nursing 2750 Fundamentals of Nursing Practice.
 She completed her graduate degree at Our Lady of the College in 2009.
 Her clinical background includes oncology/hematology, trauma, med/surg, orthopedics, neurology, urology, rehab and postop.

 Michele Blackwell, MSN, BSN

-Ms. Michele Blackwell serves as the Retention Coordinator for the Undergraduate Pre-licensure BSN program and teaching in Nursing Concepts III.
-She completed her nursing degree in 1997 here at FranU, earned a Master’s degree in Nursing Education in 2008 and is finishing her PhD in Education at LSU this fall.
-She has been teaching full time here in the nursing program at FranU for eleven years.
+Dr. Michele Blackwell serves as the Retention Coordinator for the Undergraduate Pre-licensure BSN program, teaching the senior seminar, Transition into Practice.
+She completed her nursing degree in 1997 at FranU, earned a Master’s degree in Nursing Education in 2008 and finished her PhD in Education at LSU in 2020.
+She has been teaching in the nursing program at FranU for 14 years.
 Her nursing practice experience includes Trauma, ER, ICU, and Pediatrics.

 Latonya S. Dorsey, DNP, RN, CNE